clayne/hacktical-c/README.md

 Some developers avoid extensions like the plague, some are happy to use them for everything and anything.
 I fall somewhere in the middle of the spectrum; comfortable with using extensions when there are no good standard alternatives, especially if they're supported by both `gcc` and `clang`.
 All of the extensions used in this book except nested functions (which is currently only supported by `gcc`) fall in that category.

 I can think of one feature, `hc_defer()`, which would currently be absolutely impossible to do without extensions.
 In other cases, alternative solutions are simply less convenient.

+## Benchmarks
+Some chapters come with benchmarks, `make build/benchmark` builds and runs all of them.

 ## Chapters
 The content is arranged to form a natural progression, where later chapters build on concepts that have already been introduced.
 That being said; feel free to skip around, just be prepared to backtrack to fill in blanks.